mlalicea/agent_based_modeling/Project_2.md

 To demonstrate the power of my synthetic population, I began by creating heatmaps with the raw, scaled, normalized, and percentized data.
 Each heat map contains all of the possible combinations between all of the main demographic attributes I studied.
 The heat map with the most purple has the least predictive power.
 The heat maps show that the percentized data has the most predictive power.

+I then used the tidymodels, randomForest, and keras libraries to build several predictive models.
+Using the variables size, age, and gender, I predicted education via the multinomial, ranger, and random forest regression, and neural network models.